The Quick Guide To

 A Mexico Relocation Tour is nothing like a tourist vacation to popular hotspots.
 The tours are specifically designed to show a potential expat what it would really be like to live in a specific part of Mexico.
 You visit supermarkets, see rentals, different neighborhoods, see hospitals, and talk with expats who are living in each town we visit on the tour.
 You will experience lunch in local spots.

-Enjoy a meal with expats who have been living in Mexico for a while and ask them the questions on your checklist.
+Enjoy a meal with a local who has been living in Mexico for a while and ask them the questions on your checklist.
 What are schools like?
 What do you do for entertainment?
 Get answers to all your questions about living in Mexico.

 Whatever you want to know before making a decision to move, you now have personal friends and contacts with who you can continue the conversation after you fly back home.
 You’ll get to instantly start making connections with locals who actually live in Mexico.
 These are not the realtors, or authors of internet magazines, writing articles with information designed to get you to buy real estate.
 These are people just like you and me who made a decision to move to Mexico and are happy to talk to you about their experiences in this new home.